Fall Home Maintenance Tips for Southeast Alaska Homeowners - Coastal Realty, Alaska Group

 An individual using weatherstripping tape on a window.

 Keep the heat inside where it belongs!
-Walk around your home and feel for drafts near
+Walk around your home and feel for drafts near windows and doors.
+A little weatherstripping or caulking can go a long way toward keeping your home warmer and your energy bills lower.

 9. Clear Your Drains and Ditches